CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/updates.md

 ![Figure-4](http://cdn.coalaweb.com/images/docs/joomla-extensions/gears/cw-gears-f10.png "Figure-4"){.coalaweb-docs}

 <div class="uk-alert">The CW Gears plugin will take care of the Download ID for any CoalaWeb extensions that doesn't come with a component.</div>

+## <a name="error"></a>Error Updating Pro?

+<div class="uk-alert">This a check list that should help fix common issues with updating a CoalaWeb Pro extension.</div>

+- Do you have a valid subscription?
+If you subscription has run out then the update will fail.
+- Have you entered the correct Download ID?
+Not sure where to find your Download ID?
+Click <a href="#options-downloadid">HERE</a> for more info.
+- Make sure when you copied and pasted your Download ID it doesn't have a space at the end.
+- After you enter or edit your Download ID make sure to **Clear Cache** in the Joomla updater and **Find Updates** again.
+This will allow your new settings to catch up.

+### <a name="error-non-com"></a>Non Component specific tips

+- After you have install a Pro version of a non Component CoalaWeb extension make sure to enter your Download ID into the System - CW Gears plugin.
+- If you install another non Component CoalaWeb extension open and save the System - CW Gears plugin option again to help the settings catch up.

 ## <a name="dl-id"></a> Where can I find my Download ID?